 SCE would prepare and implement a drainage plan to minimize surface water and erosion impacts.
 The substation pad area, which would be raised so that the finished surface of the pad is at a higher elevation than the surrounding area, would be finish-graded from a high point elevation at the center of the pad to the perimeter at a slope of approximately 1 percent.
 The surrounding area would be regraded and the low points would be filled to provide positive surface drainage to the southwest.
 Currently, the property generally drains by sheet flow to ephemeral drainages the southwest corner of the site.
 These ephemeral drainages connect to storm drains that connect to the Rio Hondo Channel, which flows into the Los Angeles River.
-A retention basin would be constructed in the southwest corner of the substation to direct the surface runoff to the retention basin.
+A retention basin would be constructed in the southwest corner of the proposed substation site and channels would be constructed along the perimeter of the substation to direct the surface runoff to the retention basin.